Posted by Richard G. on Apr 4th 2024

 An instrument rating is an additional certification that can be added to a private or commercial pilot license, with training focusing on flying while relying solely on instruments.

-This allows pilots to operate in low visibility scenarios or in Instrument Meteorological Conditions (IMC).
+This allows pilots to fly in Instrument Meteorological Conditions (IMC), which means a pilot has no outside visual reference and needs to fly completely on their instruments.
 This advanced skill set is invaluable, enabling pilots to navigate through clouds and other situations where nature may be less than accommodating.

 Eligibility Requirements for an Instrument Rating